 Collaboration makes a great leader.
 As John Ritchie said in Business Matters: "Effective internal communication helps to ensure that all members of the organization are working collaboratively towards a common goal."
 The key word is "collaboration."
 While a lot of team members may know what their job description is, they must also understand why their work matters to the company.
 That is the reason why they must share their work and ideas with co-workers and managers.

-Engagement is more than job satisfaction or happiness at work.
-An engaged worker has an attachment to his job and that lets him do it a lot better.
+Engagement at work is more than job satisfaction.
+An engaged employee has an attachment to their job and wants to do it a lot better.
 If we speak about the tough competition in the global market, then this job attachment is what's giving

 There are 3 key factors that drive engagement: